-|9||Maintain governance structures and processes that are fit for purpose and support good decision-making by the board||Formal board meetings are held every two months to review strategy, management and performance of the group.
+|9||Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board||Formal Board meetings are held every two months to review strategy, management and performance of the group.
 Additional meetings between those dates are convened as necessary.
-We have two board committees: the Audit Committee and the Remuneration Committee.
-The terms of reference of both these committees have been revised to reflect the principles of the QCA Code.
-The terms of reference can be viewed at www.boku.com.
-Due to the current size of the Company a Nominations Committee is not considered to be appropriate, any decisions relating to appointments to the Board will be a matter for the consideration to the Board.
+We have two Board committees: the Audit Committee and the Remuneration Committee.

 From time to time, separate committees may be set up by the Board to consider specific issues when the need arises.

-The principal responsibilities of board members are as set out below
+The principal responsibilities of Board members are as set out below:

 Amongst other things the Chairman is responsible for:

-Promoting the highest standards of Corporate Governance and ethical leadership
+- Promoting the highest standards of corporate governance and ethical leadership

-Developing effective working relationships with the Executive Directors
+- Developing effective working relationships with the Executive Directors

-Promoting effective relationships between all board members
+- Promoting effective relationships between all Board members

-Setting the agenda for board meetings and ensuring that sufficient time is devoted to the consideration of agenda items and that each director can express their views on matters
+- Setting the agenda for Board meetings and ensuring that sufficient time is devoted to the consideration of agenda items and that each director can express their views on matters

-Ensuring that the Board monitors and determines the nature of the significant risks the Company embraces in the implementation of its strategy
+- Ensuring that the Board monitors and determines the nature of the significant risks the Company embraces in the implementation of its strategy

-Ensuring the Company maintains effective communications with shareholders and other stakeholders and that the Board as a whole is made aware of shareholder and stakeholder issues and concerns.
+- Ensuring the Company maintains effective communications with shareholders and other stakeholders and that the Board as a whole is made aware of shareholder and stakeholder issues and concerns.

 The Chief Executive is responsible for the following matters amongst others:

-Developing and implementing strategy following approval by the Board
+- Developing and implementing strategy following approval by the Board

-Reporting on a regular basis to the Board of progress in respect of strategy, Company performance and business matters
+- Reporting on a regular basis to the Board of progress in respect of strategy, Company performance and business matters

 - Acting as the principal spokesman for the Company

 The Chief Financial Officer is primarily responsible for the delivery of high quality information to the Board on the financial position of the Company.

-The non-executive Directors are responsible for providing a challenge to the Executives where required and to make the Board aware of their views on matters before Board decisions are made.
+The Non-Executive Directors are responsible for providing a challenge to the Executives where required and to make the Board aware of their views on matters before Board decisions are made.
 They must be able to devote sufficient time to develop their knowledge and skills to be able to make a positive contribution to the Board.

-The Board has a schedule of matters reserved for the Board which requires the following key matters to considered and approved by the Board
+The Board has a schedule of matters reserved for the Board which requires the following key matters to considered and approved by the Board:

-Strategy and overall management of the Group
+- Strategy and overall management of the Group

-Financial reporting and controls
+- Financial reporting and controls

-Ensuring a sound system of internal controls
+- Ensuring a sound system of internal controls

-Approval of major capital projects and contractors
+- Approval of major capital projects and contractors

-Communication with shareholders
+- Communication with shareholders

-Board membership and appointments
+- Board membership and appointments

-The Remuneration Policy
+- The Remuneration Policy

-Corporate governance matters
+- Corporate governance matters

-Approval of key policies
+- Approval of key policies

 The Board and its committees receive appropriate and timely information before each meeting, a formal agenda is produced for each meeting, and Board and committee papers are distributed several days before meetings take place allowing all Board members to contribute even if they cannot attend.
 Any director can challenge proposals, and decisions are taken democratically after discussion.
 Any director who feels that any concern remains unresolved after discussion may ask for that concern to be noted in the minutes of the meeting, which are then circulated to all directors.
 Specific actions arising from such meetings are agreed by the Board or relevant committee and then followed up by management.

-|10||Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders||Reports on the work of the Board and its committees are set out as follows:
+|10||Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders||Reports on the work of the Board and its committees are set out, in the Annual Report, as follows:

-Board: pages 38
+- Board: pages 44

-Audit Committee: pages 30
+- Audit Committee: pages 34

-Remuneration Committee: pages 32
+- Remuneration Committee: pages 37

 The Company is subject to the exclusive jurisdiction of the Delaware Courts and the Company’s Certificate of Incorporation and Bylaws.
 As such, the rights of shareholders may differ from the rights of shareholders in a UK incorporated company.
 The Company’s main countries of operation are the United States of America, United Kingdom and India.

-All references used herein are references to sections contained in Boku’s Annual Report 2019.
+All references used herein are references to sections contained in Boku’s Annual Report 2020.